Yesterday’s post about some old postcards from the 1950s touched on the subject of mass tourism and population decline in Venice.

 The economy of Venice changed in the years after WWII.

-Young people in search of a steady job headed to Marghera in large numbers.
+Young people searching for a steady job headed to Marghera in large numbers.
 There they could find a job in industry, buy a house, start a family.

 Their parents would often remain in the old home in Venice.

 Their children, born in the 1960s and 1970s, grew up on the mainland.
-In many cases they speak Venetian, consider themselves Venetians, but they have never actually lived in Venice except maybe the very first few years of their lives.
+Often, they speak Venetian, consider themselves Venetians, but they have never actually lived in Venice except maybe the very first few years of their lives.

 Venice is beautiful, but …